ahtngl/ahtngl.github.io/resume.markdown

 ## Alihan Hatunoglu

-I am a 4th grade medical student at Yeditepe University Faculty of Medicine , Istanbul / Turkey.
+I am a 4th-grade medical student at Yeditepe University ( Istanbul / Turkey ) who aspires to approach complex diseases with computational methods to develop effective and sustainable solutions.

 ## Education